Mixing times for the TASEP on the circle: Introduction

 When the number of particles $k$ is constant with respect to $N$, a mixing time of order $N^2$ and the absence of cutoff is well-known.
 Further, due to the symmetry of particles and empty sites, we have that for all $\varepsilon\in [0,1]$, and $N,k$ with $k \in [N-1]$.
 Hence, without loss of generality, we assume for the rest of this article that $k \leq N/2$. \\

 In order to show Theorem \ref{thm:Main}, we study the TASEP on the circle for different starting configurations.
-One natural way to study the TASEP on the circle for all possible initial states simultaneously uses the \textbf{canonical coupling}.
+One natural way to study the TASEP on the circle for all possible initial states simultaneously is the \textbf{canonical coupling}.
 Here, we assign rate $1$ Poisson clocks to each site $v\in \Z_N$.
 When the clock at $v$ rings, and $\eta(v)=1$ as well as $\eta(v+1)=0$ holds, then move the particle from $v$ to site $v+1 \textup{ mod } N$.
 We define the \textbf{disagreement process} $(\xi_t)_{t \geq 0}$ between two TASEPs $(\eta_t)_{t \geq 0}$ and $(\zeta_t)_{t \geq 0}$ on a circle of size $N$, according to the canonical coupling, as for all $x \in [N]$, and $t\geq 0$.
 We say that site $x$ is occupied by a \textbf{second class particle} at time $t$ if $\xi_t(x)=2$, and by a \textbf{first class particle} at time $t$ if $\xi_t(x)=1$.
 Intuitively, second class particles can be interpreted as perturbations of the original dynamics.
+They behave as empty sites with respect to first class particles, and act as particles with respect to empty sites.
 Let $\mathcal{X}_{N,k} \subseteq {\Omega}_{N,k}^2$ be the set of pairs of states $\eta_0,\zeta_0 \in \Omega_{N,k}$ which differ in precisely two positions.
-When starting from $(\eta_0,\zeta_0)$ in the canonical coupling, the two second class particles will almost surely annihilate each other in finite time.
+Observe that when starting from such a pair $(\eta_0,\zeta_0)$ under the canonical coupling, the two second class particles will almost surely annihilate each other in finite time.
 For fixed $(\eta_0,\zeta_0)\in \mathcal{X}_{N,k}$, let $\tau$ be the coalescence time of the two second class particles.
 The next theorem gives a bound on the coalescence time $\tau$ for any possible pair of starting configurations.